 RECA’s Employee Code of Conduct (the Code) outlines our shared standards of professional conduct that guide our decisions and behaviour in our day-to-day activities.
 It supports our mandate, reduces confusion, and promotes equality and respect within the workplace.
 The Code also helps protect our personal integrity and reputation and enhance the model for self-regulation.

 The Code applies to all RECA employees when performing work-related activities whether in or out of RECA’s office.
-RECA also expects employees to comply with the Code when interacting with Council members, industry professionals, Boards, Associations, consumers, suppliers, vendors, and the public.
+RECA also expects employees to comply with the Code when interacting with Board or Industry Council members, licensees, Boards, Associations, consumers, suppliers, vendors, and the public.
 Employees should also be aware that their conduct outside the workplace may affect RECA’s reputation and ability to carry out its mandate and responsibilities.

 Our Guiding Principles